Overview and Major Accomplishments 2000-2010

 - John E. Frampton, April 2, 2003 to March 16, 2012

-The SCDNR is governed by the Natural Resources Board, composed of seven members appointed by the Governor with the advice and consent of the Senate (one member representing each of the state's six Congressional Districts and one at large).
+The SCDNR is governed by the Natural Resources Board, composed of seven members appointed by the Governor with the advice and consent of the Senate (one member representing each of the state's seven Congressional Districts).
 The board meets monthly.

 A number of advisory boards and committees serve to keep South Carolina citizens in active participation with the SCDNR Board and the S.C.
 Department of Natural Resources.